Trøndelag: Geography

 Along the coast in the southwest are the largest islands in Norway south of the Arctic Circle, including Hitra and Frøya.
 The broad and long Trondheimsfjord is a main feature, and the lowland surrounding the fjord are among the most important agricultural areas in Norway.
 In the far south is the mountain ranges Dovrefjell and Trollheimen, and in the southeast is highlands and mountain plateaus, and this is where Røros is situated.
-The highest mountain is the 1985 m tall Storskrymten, which is located in the county border between Møre og Romsdal, Innlandet and Trøndelag.
-North of the Trondheimsfjord is the large Fosen peninsula, where Ørland is at its southwestern tip.
+The highest mountain is the 1985 m tall Storskrymten, which is located in the county border between Møre og Romsdal, Innlandet, and Trøndelag.
+North of the Trondheimsfjord is the large Fosen peninsula, where Ørland Municipality is at its southwestern tip.
 Several valleys runs north or west to meet the fjord, with a river at its centre, such as Meldal, Gauldal, Stjørdal, Verdal.
 Further north is the long Namdalen with the largest river, Namsen, and Namsos is situated where the river meets the Namsen fjord.
 The rivers are among the best salmon rivers in Europe, especially Namsen, Gaula, and Orkla.
 On the northwestern part of the region is the Vikna archipelago with almost 6,000 islands and islets.